-Boulder has a lot for fun lovers.
-Here’s a list of some eye-catching and refreshing hiking trails where one can enjoy hiking with friends, family, or on a solo adventure.
-Time to break out your anti shock trekking poles.
+The northern front range town of Boulder has a lot to offer for nature lovers.
+And luckily, it resides just minutes outside of town.
+We’ve rounded up some eye-catching and refreshing trails where one can enjoy hiking with friends, family, or on a solo adventure.
+Time to break out your anti shock trekking poles (affiliate).

 1. Rattlesnake Gulch Trail